anki-code/xontrib-onepath/README.md

 <p align="center">
 When you click to a file or folder in graphical OS they will be opened in associated app.
-The xontrib-onepath brings the same logic for the <a href="https://github.com/xonsh/xonsh/">xonsh shell</a>.
+The xontrib-onepath brings the same logic to the <a href="https://github.com/xonsh/xonsh/">xonsh shell</a>.
 Type the filename or path without preceding command and an associated action will be executed.
 The actions are customizable.
 </p>

 <p align="center">